ItsOrv/Molecular-Docking-Journey/docs/intro-en.md

 Personalized Medicine: By understanding how individual genetic variations affect protein structures and their interactions with drugs, docking can assist in tailoring medical treatments to individual patients, enhancing efficacy and reducing adverse effects.

 Structural Biology: Docking aids in predicting the structures of protein-protein or protein-DNA complexes, which is vital for understanding cellular processes and designing molecules that can modulate these interactions.

-Let's jump in and explore this fascinating field together!